Film Permit Application

 - Download and fill out the “GENERAL INFORMATION SECTION”form of our Film Permit Application (below).
 Be sure to provide all statistical information requested.
 Use the second page of the General Information section for additional locations that do not fit on the first page.

 - Download and fill out one “SPECIFIC INFORMATION SECTION” form for EACH location requested.
 You must sign each “Specific Information” sheet you submit.
 Please provide easily readable map(s) to expedite the approval process.
-An aerial map (i.e. a google map on satellite mode) is preferred.
+An aerial map (i.e. a screen shot from this map) is preferred.
 Please circle and mark the whole area of intended filming.

 - Attach a Certificate of Insurance with your permit application.
 Click here for the requirements.